igorkll/LGC-Boombox/README.md

 * download the driver for your processor's video core. if it is the intel installer, then put it in the winbox_resources/intel_drivers directory, and if the driver is in its raw form, then put it in the winbox_resources/drivers directory
 * download the driver for your Bluetooth adapter (if it requires a driver) and if it is an installer, then put it in the winbox_resources>driver_installers directory (perhaps winbox maker will be able to extract the contents) and if the driver is in its raw form, then put it in winbox_resources/drivers
 * export the iso installer of the resulting system
-* burn the iso to a 16 GB flash drive using rufus in MBR mode AND DO NOT USE ANY IMAGE MODIFICATIONS USING RUFUS! as this may lead to a conflict with the modifications that winbox maker uses
+* burn the iso to a 16 GB flash drive using rufus in MBR mode AND DO NOT USE ANY IMAGE MODIFICATIONS USING RUFUS! as this may lead to a conflict with the modifications that winbox maker uses (you can implement a fix for the old BIOS if the system is not installed in a different way)
-* next, install it on your motherboard like a regular Windows and BE SURE to wait for the speaker interface to appear and do not turn off the board until it appears. it may take a couple of hours since the board is quite weak (subsequent power-ups will take ~ 30 seconds).
+* next, install it on your motherboard like a regular Windows and BE SURE to wait for the speaker interface to appear and do not turn off the board until it appears. it may take a couple of hours since the board is quite weak (subsequent power-ups will take ~30 seconds).
 After the interface appears, wait for about 10 more minutes and then turn off the board by clicking the off button in the speaker interface

 ### esp32c3 firmware
 * open the led_strip_esp32c3_firmware directory in vs code